CMET-UGent/CMETNGS/README.md

-gg_color_hue | function to generate ggplot-like color pallettes myround | alternative plotting function fasta2dataframe | bioconductor-based readout of (mothur formatted) sequences into a dataframe
+gg_color_hue | function to generate ggplot-like color pallettes myround | alternative plotting function fasta2dataframe | bioconductor-based readout of (mothur formatted) sequences into a dataframe df2fasta | bioconductor-based inverse of `fasta2dataframe` (useful in case you did some filtering via fasta2dataframe but need a fasta output for downstream)
+MakeExcelReport | R function that takes absolute (!) paths to a shared, taxonomy and optional otureps fasta and automatically creates an excel file from it. myround | more robust rounding function